Martin Gray (footballer)

-Martin David Gray (born 17 August 1971) is an English professional football manager and former footballer who played as a midfielder.
+Martin David Gray (born 17 August 1971) is an English professional football manager, in charge of Bishop Auckland and former footballer who played as a midfielder.
 He played in the Football League for Sunderland, Aldershot, Fulham, Oxford United and Darlington, and managed in the Football League with Darlington and Oldham Athletic.

 Playing career

 Born in Stockton-on-Tees, County Durham, Gray's main position was in midfield, but he played in all outfield positions during his career.
 He signed as a trainee to Sunderland in 1990 and stayed with them until 1996 when he made a £100,000 transfer to Oxford United.
 Darlington agreed to end his contract so that he could retire from his playing career, in order to focus on coaching with the club.

 Managerial career

 Beginnings

 David Hodgson was suspended as Darlington manager on 30 September 2006 while an inquire was carried out into his contacts with another club, leaving Gray and Neil Maddison as joint caretaker managers.
 Hodgson was subsequently dismissed shortly after.
 Former Doncaster Rovers manager Dave Penney took over manager on 30 October 2006, with Gray as his assistant.

 Gray took over as caretaker manager again on 30 April 2009 after Penney took the managerial role at Oldham Athletic.
 With Darlington in administration, he was released on 7 May 2009, along with other members of the club's staff.
 He joined up with Penney again as his assistant at Oldham on 26 May 2009.
 Gray took over as caretaker manager for the final match of the 2009–10 season after Penney left the club on 6 May 2010.
 Gray left Oldham on 2 June 2010 after being unsuccessful in his application for the full-time manager's position.